alexc-dft/aim_pot_parser/README.md

 Scripts can be made executable all locations in file system via chmod u+x and adding to PATH.

+The output pot_file is written to the current working directory

 # regGridPlot usage

 regGridPlot [options] [input_file]